brunosan/brunosan.eu/_posts/blog/2012-10-29-Running-a-marathon.md

 ###2.
 Fitness

 Together with the stride, you need to have physical fitness to endure the 26 miles.
-For that you just need to bank as many miles as possible, without overtraining.
+For that you just need to bank as many miles as possible, without over training.
 I followed a training plan from Adidas [MiCoach](http://www.adidas.com/us/micoach/), but adjusting it whenever I didn't feel good or I had any problems.
-I didnt´really pay much attention to the suggested change of pace, I just kept it on a comfortable pace of around 10km/h.
+I didn't´really pay much attention to the suggested change of pace, I just kept it on a comfortable pace of around 10km/h.
 Before this training the longest I did was a half marathon in March, before changing the stride, and that was my absolute maximum.
 I felt awful when I finished, much pain in the left hip and soreness for several days.
 In the 100 days I trained for this marathon, I went for 5 km/week the first week, to 70 km/week 4 weeks before tapering for the race.

 {% image weekly-runs.png %}